marijnh/Eloquent-JavaScript/10_modules.md

 {{index organization, [code, "structure of"]}}

-The ideal program has a crystal-clear structure.
+Ideally, a program has a clear, straightforward structure.
 The way it works is easy to explain, and each part plays a well-defined role.

 {{index "organic growth"}}

-A typical _real_ program grows organically.
-New pieces of functionality are added as new needs come up.
-Structuring—and preserving structure—is additional work.
-It's work that will pay off only in the future, the _next_ time someone works on the program.
-So it is tempting to neglect it and allow the parts of the program to become deeply entangled.
+In practice, programs grow organically.
+Pieces of functionality are added as the programmer identifies new needs.
+Keeping such a program well-structured requires constant attention and work.
+This is work that will pay off only in the future, the _next_ time someone works on the program.
+So it is tempting to neglect it and allow the various parts of the program to become deeply entangled.

 {{index readability, reuse, isolation}}